 For your horse's complete safety and comfort, we offer two state-of-the-art surgical suites.
 One surgical suite is used for surgeries with the highest risk of contamination, such as colic or abdominal surgeries.
 The other surgical suite is used for sterile surgical procedures such as orthopedic and upper respiratory tract surgeries.
 We work hard to ensure each surgical procedure is completed according to the highest surgical standards, and is as stress-free as possible for you and your horse.

-Our board-certified surgical equine veterinarians, Dr. Janik Gasiorowski, Dr. Jessie Tyma and Dr. Patty Doyle, perform a wide range of elective and emergency surgeries.
+Our board-certified surgical equine veterinarians, Dr. Janik Gasiorowski, Dr. Jessie Tyma and Dr. Singen Elliott, perform a wide range of elective and emergency surgeries.

 Laparoscopy is a diagnostic procedure that uses a thin, lighted tube inserted through a small incision.
 Laparoscopy is can be used to evaluate your horse's intestines, lungs and chest cavity, abdominal cavity, ovaries, or to obtain tissue samples for biopsy.
 The technology represents the latest advancement in minimally invasive surgery for equine patients.
 The advantages of minimally invasive surgery include shorter recovery times, fewer complications and in many cases, better outcomes.